sbalu25/hotspot-analysis/README.md

 An example input and answer are put in "testcase" folder of the coding template

-## Where you need to change
-DO NOT DELETE any existing code in the coding template unless you see this "YOU NEED TO CHANGE THIS PART"

-### Hot zone analysis

-In the code template,

-1. You need to change "**HotzoneAnalysis.scala** and **HotzoneUtils.scala**".
-2. The coding template has loaded the data and wrote the first step, range join query, for you.
-Please finish the rest of the task.
-3. The output DataFrame should be sorted by you according to "rectangle" string.

-### Hot cell analysis
-In the code template,

-1. You need to change "**HotcellAnalysis.scala** and **HotcellUtils.scala**".
-2. The coding template has loaded the data and decided the cell coordinate, x, y, z and their min and max.
-Please finish the rest of the task.
-3. The output DataFrame should be sorted by you according to G-score.
-The coding template will take the first 50 to output.
-DO NOT OUTPUT G-score.

 ## Tips (Optional)
 This section is same with that in the Project SparkSQl Instructions.